nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > The index **must be a positive integer** 1, 2, 3, ...<br>
 > The recurrence of a task can be set with the `repeat` keyword.<br>
 > The repeat pattern can be `daily`, `weekly`, or `monthly`.<br>
-> The repeat frequency will represent how many times the recurrence will occur.<br>
+> The repeat count represents how many times the recurrence will occur.<br>
 >
 > To remove any details for the task, prefix the argument keyword with `remove`.<br>
 > For example: `update 1 removeby` will remove the deadline.